Lisa Prickett, Licensed Clinical Social Worker

 Lisa works with individuals and couples to understand how their minds, emotions and life experiences have shaped their view of themselves, others, and the external world.
 So, she works with each person to identify unique relational patterns.
 The patterns that exist in their lives and help them find a path toward healing.
 Lisa is an open-minded, non-judgmental, collaborative therapist.
 She believes in meeting people where they are and finding the strengths each person holds.

 With couples, Lisa teaches partners how to create safety for one another and relate with empathy and understanding rather than with judgment.
 Keenly aware of the courage that each couple brings to therapy.
 She helps them define and address their unique goals.
 In couple’s therapy, Lisa’s approach is to focus on connection and empathy.
 Couples explore their individual family histories.
 Moreover, the impact their history has on their current relationships.
 She teaches couples new and more effective ways to communicate and connect with one another.
 Each partner is encouraged to define the changes they want to make in order to enhance and improve their relationship.
+She pulls from different modalities, including but not limited to Imago, Emotionally Focus Therapy and Gottman principles.

 Lisa works with concerns that often create life stress